C-D-Lewis/dash-api/README.md

   #include <pebble-dash-api/pebble-dash-api.h>
   ```

 3. When the app is initialising, set up AppMessage.
-This uses the `pebble-
+This uses the
-events` package to play nice with other Pebble packages:
+   `pebble-events` package to play nice with other Pebble packages:

   ```c
   static void init() {